-Embraced by both small enterprises and large corporations alike, public key infrastructure (PKI) serves as a cybersecurity technique for verifying, validating, and safeguarding digital information.
+Embraced by both individuals and large corporations alike, public key cryptography serves as a cybersecurity technique for verifying, validating, and safeguarding digital information.
 Authentication, validation, and authorization of identities play a pivotal role in the realm of cybersecurity for all types of organizations.
-Originally stemming from the British intelligence community in the early 1970s, employing PKI for authentication and encryption has been in practical use within commercial contexts for more than two decades.
-However, choosing or designing the suitable PKI remains an unsolved problem as there simply isn't a one-fits-all solution.
-One must inquire whether there exists a one-fits-most solution nevertheless.
+Originally stemming from the British intelligence community in the early 1970s, employing for authentication and encryption has been in practical use within commercial contexts for more than two decades.
+However, choosing or designing the suitable solution remains an unsolved problem as there due to the variety in use cases and requirements.
+Nevertheless, one must inquire whether there exists a "one-fitsmost" solution.